extrasalt/extrasalt.github.io/static/resume/resume.md

 Mohan is a Senior Software Engineer at Avalara R&D building distributed infrastructure to crawl, parse and automate sales tax changes.
 He was previously with Indix, the largest product database company later acquired by Avalara.
 At Indix, he worked with large datasets, building and maintaining large distributed systems that crawled and parsed 2 billion products.

-Mohan has also been heavily involved with the Cloud Native Communities in Chennai since 2016 helping organize meetups and conferences including Chaos Carnival and Kubernetes Community Days Chennai.
-He has given talks in the space including: Containerization, Container internals, Kubernetes Internals, Cadence/Temporal workflows.

 # Skills

 - Built several REST services in Golang, Node.js and a React frontend
 - Microservices/Distributed systems: Have experience building complex distributed systems using Kafka streams and Cadence/Temporal workflows.
 - Manage the Infra Ops for services on AWS/Kubernetes with a good CI/CD setup.
-- DevRel: Hosted and Presented at several tech events.
-Involved with Docker, Kubernetes and Go community since 2015.

 # Professional Experience